Vernio/TurboQuize-Policy/README.md

 **Entire Agreement**

-These Terms, together with the Privacy Policy, constitute the entire agreement between you and Vernio Pawel Wernio regarding the TurboQuiz App.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Vernio Pawel Wernio regarding the App.
 If you have any questions or concerns about these Terms, please contact us at 3ernonon@gmail.com.

 theme: minima | Terms&amp;Conditions - Privet Policy for quize game app